-If the above requirements are met, this pendant can safely provide all the marvelous magic described in the paragraph that starts, “Elder can add power to your magic.”
-For anyone other than the type of person I described, this piece’s energy might automatically backfire harmfully on them.
+If the above requirements are met, elder can safely provide all its marvelous magic.
+For anyone other than the type of person I described, elder’s energy might automatically backfire harmfully on them.
 So I dare not sell it without cautionary statements.

 Magic is everyone’s birthright, but not every magic is right for everyone.
 I’m comfortable with elder, adore it, but I couldn’t work with a garnet stone if my life depended on it.

 If you think elder is safe for you though you don’t fulfill the requirements listed, trust yourself.
 My belief in elder’s restrictions is purely my own.
 I’ve never seen it in lore.
 Even if it appeared in traditional material, lore is not law.
 You are the ultimate authority on you.

 Lore provides food for thought.
 Though my theory—that elder use is restricted to certain persons—isn’t spelled out in traditional material, I analyzed lore and found it congruent with my ideas.
 Here’s that analysis (If you want to skip it, information about the set’s actual amulet continues with the next photo of it):

 Lore forbids cutting from the elder tree without its permission.
 There is also a tradition of saying, before cutting into an elder tree, “Lady Ellhorn, give me some of your wood, and I will give you some of mine when I grow into a tree.”
 There’s also a tradition of spitting on the ground by the elder tree, to protect oneself from the tree.